wangpeihua1231/quantum-programming-platform/README.md

 # Usage Example: Half Adder

 # Usage Example: Machine Learning
-Required libraries: qiskit_algorithms, qiskit_machine_learning, sklearn

-The data used to build the models is the famous iris dataset, which can be loaded from sklearn.datasets.
+For Qiskit implementation, additional libraries are required: qiskit_algorithms, qiskit_machine_learning, sklearn For PennyLane implementation, the iris dataset is imported from a text file named iris_data.txt.

-The codes to build Qiskit is .py.
+The codes to build machine learning model in usage examples for Qiskit and PennyLane are qiskit_ML.py and pennylane_ML.py, respectively.